-Studies show the annual rate of ACL rupture in Australia is 0.05% per person per year.
+A full-thickness tear of the ACL is called a "rupture".
+The annual rate of ACL rupture in Australia is 0.05% per person per year.
 Professional athletes in basketball, soccer, and the other football codes report an annual incidence of 0.15%–3.7% (ref).

-For athletes younger than 25 who return to high-risk sport, the incidence of recurrent ACL injury after reconstructive surgery is 23% (ref).
+Unfortunately, after treating the ACL rupture, there is a high rate of re-injury after returning to sport.
+For athletes younger than 25 who return to high-risk sport after reconstructive surgery, the incidence of recurrent ACL injury is 23% (ref).

-Studies show the annual rate of ACL rupture in Australia is 0.05% per person per year.
+A full-thickness tear of the ACL is called a "rupture".
+The annual rate of ACL rupture in Australia is 0.05% per person per year.
 Professional athletes in basketball, soccer, and the other football codes report an annual incidence of 0.15%–3.7% (ref).

-For athletes younger than 25 who return to high-risk sport, the incidence of recurrent ACL injury after reconstructive surgery is 23% (ref).
+Unfortunately, after treating the ACL rupture, there is a high rate of re-injury after returning to sport.
+For athletes younger than 25 who return to high-risk sport after reconstructive surgery, the incidence of recurrent ACL injury is 23% (ref).

 HAVE I RUPTURED MY ACL?